 What were the reasons behind coming up with this idea and launching this product?

-When exactly did you launch, what were the main challenges before launching?
+When exactly did you launch?
+What were the main challenges before launching?

-Thank you for the interview, Jonas!
+Thank you for the answers, Alexey!